It's natural to have questions about your arthritis, whether you are newly diagnosed or an old-timer. Here are common ones

 Read the latest NHS guidelines for all adults here.

 Don’t forget to look at our Apps Hub to find ways to keep track of your drinking.

 Side effects vary depending on which drugs you are taking, and can also vary from person to person.

 For more information on specific side effects for drugs ask your Consultant, GP or Pharmacist.
-Or, go to Arthritis Research UK.
+Or, go to Versus Arthritis.

 The vast majority of young people with arthritis don’t need a wheelchair.
 If you keep on track with taking your medicines to give the best chance for your disease to be well controlled, it’s very likely you’ll never need one.

 In a few cases, the arthritis is so severe that, through no fault of your own, you will need a wheelchair to get around.
 But this only happens rarely, and often only for limited periods at a time.
 For some people temporarily using a crutch can be just enough, to help ease the load on those achy legs.

 With current research and knowledge scientists and medics are far more knowledgeable and sophisticated about how they get the best from the medication to give you the very best chance to continue with an active, productive and positive life.

 In a few cases finding what works best may prove a little tricky.
 On rare occasions this may mean that using a wheelchair briefly may actually be a positive move, to give a bit more freedom and independence on sore days.
 As symptoms settle your usual physical activity will once again be actively encouraged.